wiryawanadipa/adipa/README.md

 This theme is my personal project for my personal blog.
+Built on Wordpress version 6.0.1.
+It has custom theme settings, for now it only has few features.

 This Wordpress theme is using:
 1. Bootstrap 5.2.0